AuspeXeu/openvpn-status/README.md

 - [x] npm package manager

 # Installation
 Installation comes in two flavours.
-Either from source as per the following section or you can skip to the docker setup.
+Either from source as per the following section or you can skip to the [docker section](https://github.com/AuspeXeu/openvpn-status#docker).
 ### 1. Get the source

 ``git clone https://github.com/AuspeXeu/openvpn-status.git``